 - PNC – 9th & Walnut

-Starting in the Spring of 2014, students also have the option of paying their rent online via www.rentcafe.com.
-Students need to register on the website first and then setup their payment information.
-Students can also setup reoccurring payments that will automatically be deducted for each month's rent.
+- Rent Cafe: Students can pay their rent online via www.rentcafe.com.
+Students can setup reoccurring payments that will automatically be deducted for each month's rent.
+Prior to using Rent Cafe, students must complete a Rent Cafe from and turn it into the DHRL Office.
+Once the form is turned in, the student will receive a registration code to log into the website.
+Once registered, students can then setup their payment information and new login information.
 DHRL and PMC recommend using the student's Jefferson campus key as the username to register for the website so it is easy to remember.

 IMPORTANT: Barringer and Orlowitz residents- rent can be paid by check or money order payable to Philadelphia Management Company.